Microsoft announces new & exciting features in Teams

 Presenters on Microsoft Teams can pick the position they would like to appear in during the presentation.
 It also allows users to adjust the size of the video feed in a suitable ratio and enjoy the benefit of real-time captions to make the conversation engaging and impactful.

-The music mode allows users on Microsoft Teams to experience quality music while listening to live music or any form of sound from other devices.
+This new teams feature allows users to experience quality music while listening to live music or any form of sound from other devices.
 This mode has benefited many users as it enhances the overall experience of attending virtual calls through improved audio quality.

 The magic of spotlighting people